Montefalco

 Montefalco is a historic small hill town in Umbria, Italy, with a population of 5,581 in August 2017.
 It has been settled since pre-Roman times, and retains many of its historic buildings.
 From 1446 to 1861 it was part of the Papal States.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-Montefalco DOC is a regulated geographical area for its wine, the reds usually including the highly localized Sagrantino grape variety.
+Montefalco DOC is a regulated geographical area due to its red grape wine production, including the highly localized Sagrantino grape variety.
 The town's museum is in a former church, which has a fresco cycle on the life of St. Francis by the Florentine artist Benozzo Gozzoli (1450–1452).